soccin/Compgen2016_VariantCalling/Labs/1_Sequencing/exercises/2_FASTQC.md

 ## Run FASTQC on a sample fastq file

-## Look at a selectoin of FASTQ output
+## Look at a selection of FASTQ output

 * Triage the various problems